wandb/weave/docs/docs/guides/evaluation/scorers.md

 ### Mapping Column Names
 Sometimes, the scorer's parameter names don't match the column names in your dataset.
 You can fix this using a `column_map`.

 If you're using a class-based scorer, pass a dictionary to the `column_map` attribute of `Scorer` when you initialise your scorer class.
-This dictionary maps your scorer's parameter names to the dataset's column names, in the order: `{scorer keyword argument : dataset column name}`.
+This dictionary maps your scorer's parameter names to the dataset's column names, in the order: `{scorer_keyword_argument: dataset_column_name}`.

 Example: